Language-Research-Technology/ldaca-website/content/news/posts/SlangSurvey/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide15.svg' alt='Future work :: Improve search capabilities and display in the LDaCA portal. :: Add an additional download for a combined prompts CSV. :: Create a Jupyter Notebook that allows users to explore the collection: :: Filter by a word or expression and view its related demographics :: View most common responses to a prompt and any associated geographical patterns :: Geomapping a given word or expression using the postcode data provided by the participants :: ' title='Slide: 15' border='1'  width='85%'/>

 Now that the data is available in the portal, we’re looking at next steps for the slang data.
 One of these is improving how results from searching the collection are displayed.
 As you can see from the top screenshot, a query currently returns the full line from the CSV file rather than just the cells where the search term occurs.
-Another is adding a download combining all the prompts in a single CSV, which in some cases is preferable to work with than the split CSVs.
+Another update is adding a download combining all the prompts in a single CSV, which in some cases is preferable to work with than the split CSVs.

 We’ll also be developing a Jupyter Notebook, linked from the portal, that allows users to explore the collection in more detail.
 This would include the ability to filter by word or expression, demographics, including age range and gender, as well as viewing the most common responses for a given prompt.
 We can also map the postcodes provided by the participants using the geomapping data, and through this, view any geographical patterns associated with the slang terms.